 I have conducted research projects exploring histories of media participation, media memories as well as civic engagement with and through social media.
-Currently I am mainly invested in two projects:
+Currently I am mainly invested in several related projects:

 Folkhemmet 4.0: algorithmic automation of the welfare state